schwingbat/typewriter.js/README.md

 var writer = Typewriter({
   speed: 1 // the base speed
   el: '#typewriter' // the element you want to print to,
-  punctuationDelay: true // Whether typewriter will pause after certain characters...
+  punctuationDelay: false // Whether typewriter will automatically pause after certain characters...
   punctuationTiming: { // ...which you can specify here!
     '.': 400, // Amount of time to wait in milliseconds.
     '!': 400,